 Pokemon: Brand overview

-Pokemon is a line of media products, including animated series, films, books, board, and video games.
-It’s associated with a fictional universe inhabited by intelligent creatures – Pokemon.
+Pokemon is a line of media products, including animated series, films, books, board games, and video games.
+It’s associated with a fictional universe inhabited by intelligent creatures—Pokemon.
 Trainers catch them to participate in battles.
-Initially, under the Pokemon brand, two video games were released by Game Freak, followed by everything else.
+Initially, Game Freak released two video games under the Pokemon brand, followed by everything else.

 Meaning and History

 The media franchise has a recognizable yellow and blue logo.
 Most fans know its English version, though it has been translated into many other languages.
-All variations are similar to each other.
+All variations are similar.
 The Japanese logo stands out for its shape and color.
-The trademark and trade name rights belong to Nintendo.
+Nintendo owns the trademark and trade name rights.

 The project was launched in 1995, but “Pokemon” quickly became famous in a relatively short time—all thanks to the original presentation of a fictional world primarily aimed at children.
 Considering the target audience’s age, it couldn’t do without elements of visual identification.
 After all, the younger generation pays attention to bright colors and unusual visual images, meaning the logo must stand out noticeably.